nestorSag/terraform-aws-mlflow-server/README.md

 * At this time only MySQL is supported in the metadata backend.

 * The delete protection features for RDS and S3 are disabled by default.
+Enable them if needed.

 ## Architecture